- Allergic Living - http://allergicliving.com -

 At a time when every “must-try” new restaurant is an over-priced sushi bar, an astounding 2.3 per cent of Americans are now allergic to one form or another of seafood.
 (There is no such specific Canadian data, but general rates of allergic prevalence are considered comparable.)

 If that incidence comes as a surprise, however, you’re in good company.
-Even the researchers who surveyed 5,500 households for the Food Allergy & Anaphylaxis Network in Virginia and the Mount Sinai School of Medicine in New York to arrive at this finding were taken aback.
+Even the researchers who surveyed 5,500 households for the Food Allergy & Anaphylaxis Network (now FARE) in Virginia and the Mount Sinai School of Medicine in New York to arrive at this finding were taken aback.

 “We said, ‘can this be real?”‘ recalls Anne Munoz-Furlong, founder and former CEO of FAAN and co-author of the resulting seafood prevalence study published in 2004.
 “We learned that shellfish and fish is about double the incidence of peanut and tree nut combined.”